Heartbreak is perhaps the most intimate of all human experiences.

 - Hit the gym daily or walk or run to release all the good hormones.
 Remember, when we exercise, we release the same hormones that are released when we make love.

-Too many don’ts there, but trust me, they will all help you take charge of yourself and facilitate your staying in your own power.
+Too many don’ts there, but trust me, they will all help you take charge of yourself and facilitate your stay in your own power.

 Related reading: 10 ways to deal with heartbreak